louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Focus Group 2, Participant 8: I asked my doctor [for the medication].
 Back then, I was just worried all the time how my baby was going to survive, because I lost 15 pounds in a month.

-Focus Group 2, Participant 6: I didn’t even know to ask for the medicine until my friend who’s a doctor and his wife had had twins.
+Focus Group 2, Participant 6: I didn't even know to ask for the medicine until my friend who's a doctor and his wife had had twins.
 He suggested it.

 Some of the participants did not discuss their nausea and vomiting with their providers because they thought their experience was a normal part of pregnancy.
 These women often did not get prescribed medication until later in their first trimester or when they ended up in the emergency department with dehydration.